gabrielrsp/my-shelf/README.md

 ### Install the sequelize cli dependency

-You need to install the sequelize command line interface as a developer dependency passing the flag "-D" so we can run sequelize commands
+You need to install the sequelize command line interface as a developer dependency passing the flag "-D" so you can run sequelize commands

 #### `yarn add sequelize-cli -D`